kerrishotts/cordova-template-webpack-babel-scss/README.md

 This template uses an "external" structure for all transformed assets.
 This means there will be two directories that contain code:

-* `www.src` &mdash; this is where your ES2015+, TypeScript, SCSS files, and all other assets live
+* `www.src` &mdash; this is where your ES2015+, SCSS files, and all other assets live
 * `www` &mdash; after `prepare` this will store copied assets and transformed files; **you should not make changes to this directory**

 Within `www.src`, the following structure is assumed: